 Why Live in Cascade Park

-Cascade Park in Greeley is a neighborhood characterized by its tree-lined streets and well-maintained front yards featuring colorful pollinator gardens.
-The area showcases a mix of Colonial Revival, split-level, and ranch-style homes, mostly built between the early 1960s and mid-1980s, with quarter-acre lots, fenced-in backyards, and attached garages.
+Cascade Park in Greeley is a neighborhood characterized by its tree-lined streets and access to recreation.
+The community features well-maintained front yards, some of which have colorful pollinator gardens.
+A mix of Colonial Revival, split-level, and ranch-style homes fill the streets, mostly built between the 1950s and mid-1980s, with quarter-acre lots, fenced-in backyards, and attached garages.
 Condo complexes are also available along 28th Avenue.
-Centennial Park, located just east of the community, offers the largest outdoor pool in Greeley, tennis courts, a baseball field, a skate park, and a playground.
-Adjacent to the park, the Centennial Park Library hosts various community programs.
-Sanborn Park features a scenic lake, sand volleyball courts, paved walking trails, and a picnic shelter, and is known for its Annual Fishing Derby.
+Centennial Park, located just east of the community, offers the largest outdoor pool in Greeley.
+It also has tennis courts, a baseball field, a skate park, and a playground.
+Nearby, the Centennial Park Library hosts various community programs.
+Sanborn Park features a scenic lake, sand volleyball courts and paved walking trails, and is known for its annual Fishing Derby.
 Woodbriar Park provides open green space, a picnic shelter, and a large playground made from repurposed wood.
 Local dining options include The Blue Mug Coffee Bar, Georgia Boys BBQ, and Inta Juice.
 For shopping, residents can visit the Centerplace of Greeley shopping center or King Soopers at the intersection of 20th Street and 35th Avenue.
+Greeley West High School serves the area and is known for its Greeley Agricultural Education program.
 Greeley Evans Transit offers bus services on 23rd Avenue, and the Poudre Express route connects to Windsor and Fort Collins.
 Cascade Park is conveniently located near U.S. Route 34, providing easy access to Loveland and Fort Morgan.

 Frequently Asked Questions